 You restore the FMC and 7000/8000 series devices from the local Backup Management page.

 For more information, see Restoring FMCs and Managed Devices.

 FMC backups can include:

 All configurations you can set on the FMC web interface are included in a configuration backup, with the exception of remote storage and audit log server certificate settings.
 In a multidomain deployment, you must back up configurations.
-You cannot back up events or only.
+You cannot back up events or TID data only.

 Event backups include all events in the FMC database.
 However, FMC event backups do not include intrusion event review status.
 Restored intrusion events do not appear on Reviewed Events pages.